nanobox-io/nanobox-docs/source/engines/scripts/cleanup.html.md

 title: cleanup
 ---

-The cleanup script fulfills the [Cleanup](/engines/how-engines-work#cleanup) phase of the deploy process.
-Essentially, the cleanup script allows the engine to remove any particles or cruft that are unnecessary in the final environment.
+The cleanup script fulfills the [Cleanup](/engines/how-engines-work#cleanup) phase of the deploy process, removing any particles or cruft that are unnecessary in the live environment.
 This may consist of build particles, binaries, or anything that will cause a production build to be larger than necessary.

 #### Note